lokka30/lokka30/README.md

-Currently studying Cyber Security. 🇦🇺
+`cybersecurity` `programming`

-One of my pastimes programming – primarily, I write software for Minecraft and Ace of Spades.
+I modify games (primarily Minecraft and Ace of Spades - likely how you found me here).

-I am the original author of [LevelledMobs](https://github.com/ArcanePlugins/LevelledMobs), which has mostly solidified its position as a top-3 rated plugin by SpigotMC forum members.
-LevelledMobs has inspired a few 'clone' attempts, brought thousands of concurrent users, and became large enough of a project for me to create the [ArcanePlugins](https://github.com/ArcanePlugins) organisation (and ultimately hand over maintenance to generous contributors as my free time deteriorated).
+Original author of [LevelledMobs](https://github.com/ArcanePlugins/LevelledMobs), one of the top three highest rated plugins on SpigotMC.
+LM has inspired its fair share of imitations and brought thousands of concurrent servers with happy owners.
+I've moved most of my Minecraft software under the [ArcanePlugins](https://github.com/ArcanePlugins) org for collaboration.
+Thank you to [Penal](https://github.com/stumper66) and [Oath](https://github.com/UltimaOath) for carrying the torch maintaining LM.

-My development 'toolkit' includes a variety of operating systems, languages, DBMSs, and whatnot.
-I primarily program on UNIX-like systems in Java, Kotlin, Python, C++, and C, mostly self-taught through these technologies being fantastic tools at solving problems.
-I also dabble in web development, Rust, C#, Windows app development, and various other technologies.
+My development 'toolkit' includes a variety of programming languages, operating systems, and other tools.
+I primarily program on (and for) UNIX-like systems in Java, Kotlin, Python, C++, C, Rust, and C#.

-Feel free to [email me](mailto:lachy@lachy.space) if you'd like to contact *(please note, resource support is not provided there)*.
+Feel free to [email me](mailto:lachy@lachy.space) if you'd like to reach out.

 Cheers 🍻